 It is not an identikit

-The Pulse GAN system cannot be used to identify people, say the researchers: it will not turn a blurry and unrecognizable photo from a security camera into a crystal clear image of a real person.
-Rather, it is capable of generating new faces that don't exist, but seem plausibly real.
+The Pulse GAN system cannot be used to identify people, say the researchers: it won't turn a blurry, unrecognizable photo from a security camera into a crystal-clear image of a real person.
+Rather, it is capable of generating new faces that do not exist, but seem plausibly real.

-The same technique could theoretically take low-resolution photos of almost anything and create sharp, lifelike images, with applications ranging from medicine and microscopy to astronomy and satellite imagery, the co-author said.
-Sachit Menon, double specialization in mathematics and computer science.
+The same technique could in theory take low-resolution photos of almost anything and create sharp, lifelike images, with applications ranging from medicine and microscopy to astronomy and satellite imagery, the co-author said Sachit Menon, double specialization in mathematics and computer science.

 The researchers will present their method, called PULSE GAN, from tomorrow to June 19 at the 2020 Computer Vision and Pattern Recognition (CVPR) conference.

-Traditional approaches start with capturing a low-resolution image with blurry pixels and "guessing" which extra pixels are needed by trying to match them, on average, to the corresponding pixels in high-resolution images that the computer has seen before.
+Traditional approaches start by taking a low-resolution image with blurry pixels and “guess” which extra pixels are needed by trying to make them match, on average, the corresponding pixels in high-resolution images that the computer has seen before.
 As a result of this averaging, textured areas in hair and skin that may not line up perfectly from pixel to pixel may appear blurry and indistinct.

 The Duke team has taken a different approach

-Instead of capturing a low-resolution image and slowly adding new details, the system searches for examples of AI-generated high-resolution faces (now become very good at this), looking for the ones that look as similar as possible to the input image when reduced to the same size.
+Instead of taking a low-resolution image and slowly adding new details, the system searches for AI-generated examples of high-resolution faces (now become very good at this), looking for ones that resemble the input image as closely as possible when reduced to the same size.

-The team used a machine learning tool called GAN, or 'adversary generative network'.
-I have talked about it more in depth in this article and others on this site.
+The team used a machine learning tool called GAN, or “generative adversarial network.”
+I talked about it in more depth in this article and in others on this site.
 GANs are neural networks trained on the same photo dataset.
-One network features human faces created by artificial intelligence that mimic the ones it was trained on, while the other takes this result and decides if it's compelling enough to be mistaken for a real photo.
-The first network gets better and better with experience, until the second fails to distinguish.
+One network presents AI-created human faces that mimic those it was trained on, while the other takes this result and decides whether it is convincing enough to be mistaken for a real photo.
+The first network gets better and better with experience, until the second can't tell the difference.
 They compete with each other, in other words, and by competing they improve.

-PULSE can create realistic looking images from noisy and poor quality inputs.
-From a single blurred image of a face it can emit an unlimited number of realistic possibilities, each of which looks subtly different.
+PULSE can create realistic-looking images from noisy, low-quality inputs.
+From a single blurry image of a face he can emit an unlimited number of realistic possibilities, each of which appears subtly different.

-Even given pixelated photos where the eyes and mouth are barely recognizable, "our algorithm can do something about it.
-Something traditional approaches can't do."
+Even given pixelated photos where the eyes and mouth are barely recognizable, “our algorithm can do something with it.
+Something that traditional approaches cannot do."
 Word of the co-author Alex Damian, mathematician at Duke.

-The system can convert a blurry pixel image, or a 16x16 pixel image into a 1024 x 1024 pixel image in seconds, adding more than a million pixels, similar to HD resolution.
+The system can convert a blurry pixel, or 16x16 pixel image into a 1024 x 1024 pixel image in seconds, adding more than a million pixels, similar to HD resolution.
 Details such as pores, wrinkles and strands of hair, imperceptible in low resolution photos, become sharp and clear in the computer generated versions.

 The researchers asked 40 people to evaluate 1.440 images generated via PULSE GAN and five other resizing methods.
 Their judgment?
 A number on a scale of one to five. and Pulse GAN has done best of all.
 What's more, he scored almost equal to high-quality photos of real people.